acenet-arc/cloud_from_a_to_z/_episodes/installing-jekyll.md

 .
 ~~~
 {: .output}
 If we scrool through that list it appears we are safe.
-There is no group already called <code>webeditor</code>.
+There is no group already called `webeditor`.

-To create a new user group we can use the command <code>addgroup</code>
+To create a new user group we can use the command `addgroup`
 ~~~
 $ sudo addgroup webeditor
 ~~~